janymuong/alx-system_engineering-devops/0x11-what_happens_when_your_type_google_com_in_your_browser_and_press_enter/blog_post.md

 - [Database](#database)
 - [Conclusion](#conclusion)

+<br/>

+### What DNS IS
 > **Note**:
+> Pictures are Nice!:
-> There are visual aids that depict some select concepts in here.
+>> There are visual aids that depict some select concepts in here.
 So you could view them as you read along.

-<br/>

-### What DNS IS
+> DNS background:
-> Please read this short non-technical excerpt before moving on to the rest of this article:
+>> Please read this short non-technical excerpt before moving on to the rest of this article:

 # "